 - Upload a profile picture.
 I would suggest that you upload your school logo, school seal, or even a well-known image of the school.

 - Enter the school name, location, and school’s website.

 - Complete the bio section with a general description of your school.

 - Navigate to the Design section and select a solid background color that is one of your school’s colors.
 Don’t worry about customizing your Twitter background image.
 You can do that later after you are more comfortable using Twitter.

 3. Create a Twitter Account for Yourself

 Now that you’ve completed Steps 1 & 2, I would highly recommend that you create a Twitter account for yourself.
 I think it is very important for you to have a personal account through which to experiment with Twitter.
-I actually did this because my thinking was that if made a mistake with my own Twitter account it would only reflect on me and not on my school.
-After you create your personal account complete Steps 1 & 2 for your own account.
+I did this because my thinking was that if made a mistake with my own Twitter account it would only reflect on me and not on my school.
+After you create your personal account complete Steps 1 & 2 for your account.

 4. Begin Listening

 I’ve written before that the first step in using any social media channel is to begin by listening.
 I hope that through listening you will learn about Twitter through participating.
 To begin listening you should begin following other schools and people on Twitter through your personal account: